AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.md

 1. Add a **[!UICONTROL new product]** with a [!UICONTROL quantity] of *10*.
 1. Assign the product to the **[!UICONTROL default stock]**.
 1. On the Storefront, add the product to the cart and place an order for a whole available quantity [ten].
-1. In the admin panel, generate an "invoice" and "shipment" for the order.
+1. In the admin panel, generate an *invoice* and *shipment* for the order.
 1. Create a **[!UICONTROL Credit Memo]** with the "return to stock" checkbox selected for all items.
 1. Check the product **[!UICONTROL Salable Quantity]** in the Admin.